epwalsh/obsidian.nvim/README.md

 - `:ObsidianLinkNew` to create a new note and link it to an in-line visual selection of text.
   This command has one optional argument: the title of the new note.
 If not given, the selected text will be used as the title.
 - `:ObsidianFollowLink` to follow a note reference under the cursor.
-- `:ObsidianTemplate` to insert a template from the templates folder, selecting from a list using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).
+- `:ObsidianTemplate` to insert a template from the templates folder, selecting from a list using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) or one of the `fzf` alternatives.

 ## Setup